S567536/my2-Endurthy/MyStats.md

 ### Scientists

->If you fail, never give up because FAIL MEANS " First Attempt in Learning *APJ abdul Kalam*
+>If you fail, never give up because FAIL MEANS " First Attempt in Learning" *APJ abdul Kalam*

 >A person who never made a mistake never tires anything new *Albert Einstein*